Did Life Change My Hair Or Did My Hair Change My Life?

 THE BLUNT TRUTH

 I forgot the reason, but there was a time late last year when I realized I wanted a blunt-cut bob.
-Stopping to reflect on that point in my life, I think the probable reasons could be 1) my hair was only one of the few things in my life I could still have control over (deep, I know); 2) life situations were uncertain back then and a haircut was the one thing I was sure of; 3) or maybe, it was because Suzy cut her hair in While You Were Sleeping and that was the current K-drama I was watching
+Stopping to reflect on that difficult point in my life, I think the probable reasons could be 1) my hair was only one of the few things in my life I could still have control over (deep, I know); 2) life situations were uncertain back then and a haircut was the one thing I was sure of; 3) or maybe, it was because Suzy cut her hair in While You Were Sleeping and that was the current K-drama I was watching.
+Which one do you think it is?

 BACK TO BLACK